greenina/TWIX/TWIX.md

 We set up our POV using user needs and insights.
 We were inspired by the interview results we conducted interviews in the past.

 - POV
-    1. who

-        - **Newcomers of eco-friendly product consumption**
+    **Newcomers of eco-friendly product consumption**

-    2. needs to
+    needs to

-        - **be motivated steadily in eco-friendly consumption**
+    **be motivated steadily in eco-friendly consumption**

-    3. because it
+    because it

-        -makes the **“desire of contributing to environment” overcome the “desire of personal gain(price, function, etc)”** in purchasing product which helps users **act at will to protect the environment**.
+    makes the **“desire of contributing to environment” overcome the “desire of personal gain(price, function, etc)”** in purchasing product which helps users **act at will to protect the environment**.

 ## Persona